sebam2k4/exam-platform-angularjs/readme.md

 ## Other Issues and notes

-* The JSON files from which the exams are generated includes the answer to every question in the `answer` property.
+* The JSON file from which the exam's data is being loaded from includes the answer to every question in the `answer` property.
 This would not be safe for a real exam as it exposes the answer to the front end.
 Ideally, the user's answers would be saved to another JSON and compared to an answer key on the back end.
 This could be accomplished by moding the existing `SubmitExam` function in the `ExamInProgress` controller or modifying the `exam-inprogress` view to use a form and use the `onSubmit` method.

 ## Contributing